-Sunlight - The sun's direct rays, as opposed to the background level of daylight.
+Sunlight - The sun's direct rays.

-Television Antenna - A television antenna, or TV aerial, is an antenna specifically designed for the reception of over-the-air broadcast television signals.
+Television Antenna - A television antenna, or aerial, is an antenna specifically designed for the reception of over-the-air broadcast television signals.

 Useable Garden Ground - Land which is usually used for the comfortable enjoyment of a residential property.
 This land is usually to the side and/or rear of the residential property and can include areas of decking.
 However, this land excludes vehicular driveways, turning areas, parking spaces and garages.